-With a speed of up to 3.8 meters per second, we have the quickest laser cutting machine for engraving large areas on the market.
+With a speed of up to 3.8 meters per second, we have the quickest laser cutting machine for engraving large areas on the market (from a working area of 1320 x 1270 mm).
 This means that you can achieve a better output at the highest standards of quality – the cutting and engraving quality sets unparalleled standards.

 You decide which materials are cut, not the laser cutter: regardless of whether it’s metal, wood, acrylic or aluminium.
 Thanks to the JustLaser Large Laser Cutter, you can customise your applications at any time.

 The axis extractor keeps the laser head clean when engraving or cutting any material, meaning it doesn’t need to be cleaned.
 During the development of the laser head, special attention was paid to ensuring that the weight was kept as low as possible in order to reduce the flywheel mass.
 That means we can achieve greater engraving speeds and lower maintenance costs.

 Thanks to the sophisticated safety concept of the JustLaser Large Laser Cutter, it is the only open large laser cutter of its class which is CE-certified for laser class 2 (for the processing of organic materials).
 The benefits here are obvious: on the one hand, fewer safety measures and training courses for employees are needed, and on the other hand, there are also structural measures that need to be considered.
 More information on laser class 2 here.

 PMMA,PC, ABS, PP, PE, POM, PS, PU, PET, Nylon, PES, PA, PI

 Polyester, Felt, Velvet, Microfiber, Nylon, Natural Fiber, Wool, Silk

 You can easily supplement your laser cutter with a metal-cutting option.
 Provide your customers with even more applications made from wood, acrylic, metal and much more!
 Our capacitive laser head, developed in-house, always guarantees the correct focus and optimal cutting results.